 Heat pad or microwavable rice pack or hot compress…heat the area!
 I liked to heat it for at least 15 minutes.

 I didn’t always do this one but one of my friends swore by it.
-Have your SO rub his palm in circles over the injection site to help move the oil along.
+Have the person who is administering the shot rub his/her palm in circles over the injection site to help move the oil along.

 Reward yourself with something small for your bravery today!